hs-duesseldorf/se2rest/README.md

 ## 4.2 Implementation

 **!!!
-IMPORTANT !!!**: Before you start with the implementation, make sure you have [GLUON SCENE BUILDER FOR JAVA 11](https://gluonhq.com/products/scene-builder/#download) installed to manipulate FXML files from within a graphical user interface!
+IMPORTANT !!!**: Before you start with the implementation, make sure you have [GLUON SCENE BUILDER VERSION 17](https://gluonhq.com/products/scene-builder/#download) installed to manipulate FXML files from within a graphical user interface!

 ### 4.2.1.
 Create package structure